enlguy/hubprosp-full/content/_index.md

 ---
 banner:
   title: We increase ARR 30% by optimizing your CRM
   content: When your data is inconsistent, and not used efficiently, you are losing revenue opportunities.
+We turn data into human potential for connection.
-  image: /images/banner-art.svg
+  image: /images/together.jpg
   button:
     label: "Contact Us"
     link: "/contact"